HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

 ### Updating IBM WebSphere Application Server sub-component Virtual Member Manager (VMM) to map user attributes

-1. After setting the login property to `mail`, this change must be worked into the WAS vmmconfig.xml as well.
+1. After setting the login property to `mail`, this change must be worked into the WAS wimconfig.xml as well.

 !!! note
     This requires a manual update of the file, make sure to back the file up as this might otherwise corrupt your instance.